 There’s something I’ve sneaked in here:

 parent.
 Remember how we can access an object’s sub-object by adding a period plus the name of that sub-object?
-If we want to know Glyphs’ fonts, we’ll type
+If we want to know all the fonts currently open in Glyphs, we’ll type

 Glyphs.fonts.
 If we want to know the family name of the first open font, we type

 Glyphs.fonts.familyName etc. This way we can drill down in the object tree.
 Sometimes though, we already have an object and we need to drill up one storey in the object hierarchy.
 To do this, we refer to the